nesi/support-docs/docs/General/Announcements/Transitioning_to_Maui_-_Everything_you_need_to_Know.md

 -   `/nesi/project/<project_id>/KUPE_SYNC`
 -   `/nesi/nobackup/<project_id>/KUPE_SYNC`

-From either Kupe or Māui.
+From either Kupe or Māui

 **Until you delete these files any file you create on Māui will be removed at the next sync.**